Fifteenth Doctor

 The Fifteenth Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
-He is portrayed by Rwandan-Scottish actor Ncuti Gatwa in two series and two specials.
-As with previous incarnations of the Doctor, the character has also appeared in Doctor Who spin-offs, both during and after the character's televised appearances.

 Within the series' narrative, the Doctor is a millennia-old alien Time Lord from the planet Gallifrey, with somewhat unknown origins, who travels in time and space in their TARDIS, frequently with companions.
-Usually, at the end of each incarnation's life, the Doctor regenerates; as a result, their physical appearance and personality changes.
-However, the Fifteenth Doctor emerged unconventionally, via "bi-generation", in which he split from his predecessor, the Fourteenth Doctor's body, rather than replacing him, allowing both incarnations to co-exist.
-In contrast to his predecessors, Gatwa portrays a Doctor who is attempting to let go of much of his recent emotional trauma, with a more emotionally balanced, liberated, fun-loving, and affectionate outward persona.
+Usually, at the end of each incarnation's life, the Doctor regenerates; as a result, both their physical appearance and personality change.
+However, the Fifteenth Doctor emerged unconventionally, via "bi-generation", in which he split from the body of his predecessor, the Fourteenth Doctor (David Tennant), rather than replacing him, allowing both incarnations to co-exist.
+The Fifteenth Doctor is portrayed by Ncuti Gatwa, who is the first black man and the first openly queer actor to portray the role.
+Gatwa portrayed the character in the fourteenth and fifteenth series of the show's 2005 revival.

-In contrast to previous Doctors, the Fifteenth Doctor's stories include a greater focus on fantasy elements, intended by showrunner Russell T Davies to "increase the danger" and have a "bigger, wider sense of imagination".
-His first episode as lead actor aired on 25 December 2023, and his first full series premiered on 11 May 2024.
-The Fifteenth Doctor regenerated in the series 15 finale, "The Reality War", into a character played by Billie Piper.